Zippy6666/Perfopus/README.md

 ## TODO
 - [x] Fix weird behaviour when ULX/ULib present but not CAMI
-- [x] Prevent overflown messages being sent from server
+    - [ ] Is it really fixed?
-- [ ] Are any of the above really fixed?
+- [ ] Prevent overflown messages being sent from server